Nguyễn Khánh: Downfall

 By the end of the evening, he was in Đà Lạt when his plane had no fuel left, and no pumps were open at the time, so he was marooned there for the night.
 Fearing a Khánh comeback, the AFC met again and unanimously resolved to make contingency plans to repel any counter-insurrection by Khánh.
 Westmoreland sent Colonel Wilson, Khánh's former confidant, to go to the military airport at Đà Lạt to convince the Vietnamese general to resign and allow a new military leadership to take the reins.
 Khánh finally agreed to leave if he was given a dignified send-off, so the other generals arranged a ceremony at Tan Son Nhut, where military bands serenaded him.
 He theatrically bent down and picked up some loose dirt before putting it in his pocket, saying that he was taking his beloved homeland with him.
 His enemies, the remaining Vietnamese officers and Taylor, all met him at the airport.
 He then left as Ambassador-at-Large, and was sent on a world tour, starting with a report at the United Nations in New York City.

+Life in exile

+After the demise of South Vietnam, Khánh lived in France for a time.
+In 1977, he relocated to the United States with his family.
+There, he worked for several businesses owned by Vietnamese-Americans.
+When Karnow interviewed him in 1981, Khánh was working as the manager of what Karnow called a "shabby" Vietnamese restaurant located on a "tawdry boulevard" in West Palm Beach, Florida.

+Khánh remained active in anti-communist circles within the Vietnamese diaspora.
+On 2 January 2005, he became the "Chief of State" of the Government of Free Vietnam, a organization located in "Little Saigon" (Westminster, California).
+He held that position until his death.